tanishaCodes/react-portfolio/README.md

 * Home page: entrance.
 * About page: shares my current practices and goals in coding.
 * Portfolio page: showcases some of my latest works.
-* Contact page: displays a contact form where you can get in touch with me.
-The code for this page is hidden to protect the Emailjs keys and my email address.
+* Contact page: displays a contact form where you can get in touch with me, find the link to my LinkedIn and GitHub pages.

 When you type in your information & message in the contact form and submit it, this is what I will see in my Gmail inbox: